 Motors used on reduced voltage starting, should be carefully selected based upon power supply limitations and driven load requirements.
-The motor starting torque will be reduced when using reduced voltage starting.
-The elapsed time on the start step should be kept as short as possible and should not exceed 5 seconds (recommended time is 2 seconds).
-Refer to manufacturer for application assistance.
+The motors starting torque will be reduced when using reduced voltage starting.
+The elapsed time on the start step should be kept as short as possible and should not exceed 5 seconds.
+It is recommended that this time be limited to 2 seconds.
+Refer to Marathon Electric for application assistance.